-- 6.1 Assessors must conduct their services in line with the Service Standards, which are outlined in Schedule 5 of the Act. - 6.2 Workers, employers or their representatives, can lodge complaints against an Assessor where they believe the Service Standards have not been met. - 6.3 Complaints from workers or employers regarding services delivered by Assessors will be managed in accordance with the Act and the ReturnToWorkSA Complaints Policy. - 6.4 If any party is dissatisfied with how ReturnToWorkSA has managed the complaint, they have the right to refer the matter to the State Ombudsman: Ombudsman SA for investigation. - 6.5 Where appropriate, the issue may be referred to the relevant health care complaints body for investigation and appropriate action depending upon the nature of the issue. - 6.6 Where an Assessor has a complaint about a worker, requestor or other party involved in the Return to Work scheme, they can contact ReturnToWorkSA on 13 18 55 or email complaints@rtwsa.com.
+- 6.1 Assessors must conduct their services in line with the Service Standards, which are outlined in Schedule 5 of the Act. - 6.2 Workers, employers or their representatives, can lodge complaints against an Assessor where they believe the Service Standards have not been met. - 6.3 Complaints from workers or employers regarding services delivered by Assessors will be managed in accordance with the Act and the ReturnToWorkSA Complaints Policy. - 6.4 If any party is dissatisfied with how ReturnToWorkSA has managed the complaint, they have the right to refer the matter to the State Ombudsman for investigation. - 6.5 Where appropriate, an issue may be referred to the relevant health care complaints body (e.g. AHPRA) for investigation and action, depending upon the nature of the issue, and/or action may be taken in relation to an Assessor's accreditation. - 6.6 To the extent that confidential information to which section 185 applies is required to be disclosed to the relevant health care complaints body for investigation and action, the Minister authorises this disclosure pursuant to section 185(3)(j) of the Act. - 6.7 Where an Assessor has a complaint about a Requestor or other party involved in the Return to Work scheme, they can contact ReturnToWorkSA on 13 18 55 or email complaints@rtwsa.com.